rcgutierrez/python_challenges/README.md

 Here are some general questions you might get asked about Python.
 Spend some time researching and answering these questions.

 ##### How does Python compare to other langauges you've used?
+  -it's a lot more straight forward. without knowing too much, anyone could have an idea of what a function would do.

 ##### Is Python a high or low level language?